r-devel/r-dev-env/README.md

     <img src="screenshots/unattached_r.png" width="80%">
 </p>

 Click on the R:(not attached) button to launch R in the terminal.
-You can then send code from the .R file to the termianl r by pressing cmd + enter.
+You can then send code from the .R file to the R terminal by pressing cmd/ctrl + enter.

 <p align="center">
     <img src="screenshots/running_r_code.png" width="80%">